kgremillion/Energy_ML/README.md

 After having a general idea of the data, we moved to the next step of building ML models.
 The sklearn library was used to build the model.
 We began with a **linear regression model** because it seemed best suited for the data as proven by the residual plot that showed data points scattered around the horizonal line.
 The **R2 score was .364** which meant there was a weak or low relationship between the dependent & independent variables.

 Other linear models used were **Lasso, Ridge, & ElasticNet** that reduce variation in the data by increasing bias and penalizing the coefficients that are farther from zero.
-Still, all of these models showed a weak relationship between indepent and dependent variables. **All has MSE above .8 and R2 score below .30, which means there is a very weak relationship.**
+Still, all of these models showed a weak relationship between indepent and dependent variables. **All had MSE above .8 and R2 score below .30, which means there is a very weak relationship.**